bata24/gef/README.md

            This command also displays the offset.
         5. When debugging a binary written in the Golang, the `p ((TYPE*) ADDRESS)[0]` command will be broken.
            This is because the Golang helper script is automatically loaded and overwrites the behavior of `p` command.
-           This command creates the display results on the python side, so we can display it without any problems.
+           This command creates the display results on the Python side, so we can display it without any problems.
 - `v8`: displays v8 tagged object.
     - ![](images/v8.png)
     - It also loads more commands from latest gdbinit for v8.